VincentPaget-Blanc/vPowerAnalysisTool/README.md

 ### Step 2: Select Columns

-- For t-test and One-way ANOVA:
+- For t-test:
   - Select the columns representing the groups you want to compare from the "Group 1 Column" and "Group 2 Column" dropdown menus.

+- For One-way ANOVA:

 - For Two-way ANOVA:
   - Select the columns representing the factor levels from the "Factor 1 Level 1 Column," "Factor 1 Level 2 Column," "Factor 2 Level 1 Column," and "Factor 2 Level 2 Column" dropdown menus.